January 25

 Perceived or Actual Threats or Harm

-The Effects Of Childhood Traumas (CT)
+Effects Of Childhood Traumas (CT)

-The characteristics of trauma in males and females with histories of (childhood sexual abuse, physical abuse and emotional abuse) tend to produce the following:
+of (childhood sexual abuse, physical abuse and emotional abuse) tend to produce

 Poor coping skills